-- A. A phase-in allowance is hereby established.
-The phase-in allowance provides an option to delay connection to the public sewer system and to reduce the penalty for failure to connect by 50% during the phase-in period. - B. The phase-in period shall not exceed 3 years after the date of the official notice issued by the director under SMC 13.08.072(A). - C. Eligibility for the phase-in allowance is as follows: - 1.
-Within 90 days after the date of the official notice issued by the director under SMC 13.08.072(A), the lot owner must enter into a phase-in agreement.
+- 2. The lot owner must agree to pay the deferred wastewater system development charge in full upon sale or transfer of the property.
+The amount paid shall be equal to the amount due according to the fee schedule effective on the date of the official notice issued by the director under SMC 13.08.072(A). - 3.
+The lot owner shall record fully executed agreements with the Skamania County Auditor's Office. - E. Phase-In.
+Eligibility for the phase-in allowance is as follows: - 1.
+Within the response timeline established above, the lot owner must enter into a phase-in agreement.
 Said agreement shall be reviewed for acceptability by the City Attorney and run with the land. - 2.
 The lot owner must agree to pay the reduced penalty for failure to connect during the phase in period. - 3.
-The lot owner must agree to pay for the back-billing of the entire amount of the reduced penalty, if connection to the public sewer system is not made within 3 years of the official notice issued by the director.

-4. The lot owner shall record fully executed agreements with the Skamania County Auditor's Office.
+The lot owner must agree to pay for the back-billing of the entire amount of the reduced penalty, if connection to the public sewer system is not made within the timelines established above. - 4.
+The lot owner shall record fully executed agreements with the Skamania County Auditor's Office. - F. Action Required.
+If the lot owner does not comply with the response and connection timelines established above, the connection incentive and phase-in allowance established herein shall not be available to the lot.